Teams Taking Action

 See What Your Team Does Under Real Pressure

 3.5 hours.
 No slides.
-No lectures.
+No talking heads.
 Your team becomes Senior Officers on the Titanic and discovers how they actually work together.
 Book a demo to see how it works.